By Kylan Gibbs, CEO and Co-founder, Inworld AI

 - GDPR.
 EU privacy compliance for international deployments.

 - On-premise deployment.
-Realtime TTS, Realtime STT, and the Realtime Router are available for full on-premise deployment on customer-controlled hardware (H100, A100, or comparable GPUs).
+Realtime TTS, Realtime STT, and the Router are available for full on-premise deployment on customer-controlled hardware (H100, A100, or comparable GPUs).

 - Zero data retention policy on TTS for production tiers.